idkmanplsimconfused/oc-rqd/README.md

 ```

 Options:
-- `-c, --cuebot-hostname`: The hostname or IP address of the Cuebot server
+- `-c, --cuebot-hostname`: The hostname or IP address of the Cuebot
   - For same-machine containers: use 'opencue-cuebot' and specify the network
   - For different machines: use the actual IP address or hostname
 - `-p, --cuebot-port`: The port to connect to on the Cuebot server (default: 8443)